Center for Research Libraries - Global Resources Network

 Access and Pricing

-Latin American Newspapers—a World Newspaper Archive collection—is available for CRL members.
-To access the collection, please visit your library’s homepage for Readex products and click on World Newspaper Archive or visit the page directly:
+Latin American Newspapers (Series 1 and 2) are currently available for CRL members through paid purchase (payments are made directly to CRL).
+To access the collection, please visit your library’s homepage for Readex products and click on World Newspaper Archive or visit the collections directly:

-The access fees are scaled to each participant’s library materials expenditures.
+Access fees are scaled to each participant’s library materials expenditures.
 Payment schedules are designed to minimize the impact on library acquisition budgets.
-Please see the main WNA page for more information on Access and Pricing.
+Please see CRL's eDesiderata entry for more information on access and pricing.

 CRL will continue to maintain the microfilm copies of the WNA papers as well, and will make them available to its community as a regular benefit of CRL membership.

-Please contact wna [at] crl [dot] edu for additional information on access for your institution.
+Please contact wna@crl.edu for additional information on access for your institution.

 Technical support